TorchSpatiotemporal/tsl/docs/source/usage/quickstart.rst

 .. note::

-   Installation of tsl directly from conda is on the roadmap!
+   Installation of :tsl:`tsl` directly from conda is on the roadmap!

 Installing using pip